wuggawugga/gob40k/README.md

 `[p]` in this readme represents your bot's command prefix.
 Whenever you see a command in this guide, you can receive more detailed help by using `[p]help` with the command name.

 To start an adventure, use `[p]adventure` or `[p]a`.
 Reactions will appear underneath the text of the adventure randomly selected for your group.
-Use 🗡 to attack the monster, 🗨 to talk with the monster, 🛐 to pray to the god Herbert (customisable).
+Use 🗡 to attack the monster, ⚡ to use magic on the monster, 🗨 to talk with the monster, 🛐 to pray to the god Herbert (customisable).
 The more people helping the easier it is to defeat the monster and acquire its loot.

 ## Hero/Heroclass